pwdel/flasksecurity/README.md

 Simpler would be to just go ahead and create another user, an Admin user, with fixed capabilities, username, and password, and without the capability to create another admin, and set permissions digligently for that admin.

+### Objective of Admin Panel

+The purpose of an admin panel within this app would be primarily to approve and deny users.
+The crux of this step of the application building process is to focus on security and permissions.
+A crucial part of security and permissions is being able to have a high-level account which can provide or deny access.

 ### Saved States

 Saved design states will be kept at the following branches: